 Students looking for a more challenging education have the option to benefit from Keystone’s Advanced Placement® (AP) courses, just as is offered by Excel Online High School’s diploma program.

-This option prepares them to successfully sit for the AP exams from the College Board.
+This option prepares them to sit successfully for the AP exams from the College Board.
 Across the nation, colleges and universities offer credit to students that took these AP courses.
 Credit will vary by school and usually depends on a student’s score.

 Admission to Keystone

-All applicants to Keystone’s Online High School program are required to be proficient in written and oral English and they must provide proof they completed the 8th grade.
+All applicants to Keystone’s Online High School program are required to be proficient in written and oral English, and they must provide proof they completed the 8th grade.

 The minimum age to sign up for Keystone’s Online High School is generally 14 years of age.
 Students that are 14 or older are considered “age-appropriate” for 9th grade.
-They can also sign up for the program using some sort of official documentation such as a birth certificate.
+They can also sign up for the program using some sort of official documentation, such as a birth certificate.

-Students under the age of 14 may also qualify if they can provide proof of completing the 8th grade through providing a certificate of completion, a middle school transcript or grade report, standardized test scores that show at least 8th-grade achievement, or a complete homeschool portfolio.
+Students under the age of 14 may also qualify if they can provide proof of completing the 8th grade by providing a certificate of completion, a middle school transcript or grade report, standardized test scores that show at least 8th-grade achievement, or a complete homeschool portfolio.